tetsufmbio/taxontree/docs/manual.md

-# TaxOnTree: Including taxonomic information in phylogenetic trees
+# TaxOnTree: a tool that generates trees annotated with taxonomic information

 *Sakamoto T.* and *J. M. Ortega*